adamburgess/linq/README.md

 ## Table comparison to other libraries

 ✔️ - has it
-⚠️ - doesn't have it, but has an easy work around
+⚠️ - doesn't have it, but has a one liner work around
-❌ - have to reimplement yourself
+❌ - have to reimplement yourself, and reimplementing would be annoying if done multiple times

 |                                     | @adamburgess/linq |       fromfrom       |       iterare        |       linq.js        |
 |------------------------------------:|:-----------------:|:--------------------:|:--------------------:|:--------------------:|